Learn something new every day More Info... by email

-Reasons behind failure to thrive vary widely.
+Reasons that babies fail to thrive vary widely.
 Organic causes may include gastrointestinal problems, complications during the mother's pregnancy or infections.
 Additionally, heart, metabolic or blood disorders can result in stunted growth.
 Sometimes something as common as reflux or a food allergy leads to a baby not getting enough to eat.
 Nonorganic causes may include social, economic or psychological problems taking place in the life of the child.
 For instance, in a case of child neglect, the child may not be getting proper nutrition or forming bonds with caregivers, both of which can lead to delays in overall growth.

 Treatment after a failure to thrive diagnosis depends on what is causing the condition.
 Sometimes caregivers simply need to be educated about how to provide proper nutrition to an infant.
 In other cases physicians may recommend high calorie supplements to boost the child’s growth, or, in the more severe cases, a feeding tube may be inserted in the child's stomach to provide liquid nutrition.
 Often an entire medical team works to help the child get past the issue.
 For example, a specialist may be called in to help with an infant’s feeding problems along with a nutritionist to help parents plan a diet for a child who has food allergies.
 If the cause is psychosocial, improvement of the child’s living conditions will generally be needed and social workers may also become involved.